wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.9 =
+* Improved calendar feeds import from Google calendar
+* Made calendar behaviour across browsers more consistent – fixed issue where some of the elements remained inactive after loading
+* Improved cache handling to allow easier development of child calendar themes
+* Improved memory handling – some heavy tasks are delayed or not performed
+* Improved legacy theme detection
+* Improved notifications mechanism to make informational notices clearly distinguishable
+* Improved SuperWidget navigation by handling more operations without resorting to rendering in base calendar context
+* Fixed event limit handling in shortcode – now number of events indicated when creating the shortcode is respected
+* Removed unwanted URLs from print view
+* Fixed multi day events display in Month view
+* Fixed word-wrapping rendering in month view – got rid of unwanted rendering artefacts
+* Fixed timezone handling on calendar views – unknown timezones are now treated as default calendar timezone

 = Version 2.1.8 =
 * Fixed issue where core themes were sometimes incorrectly treated as